bootdotdev/blog/content/wiki/boots.md

 However, it's important to note that Boots does not replace the need for dedicated study, collaboration, and perseverance.
 He's a tool to aid learning, not a substitute for the learning process itself.
 He's also not perfect.
 Getting help from the Boot.dev instructors, other students, and community members in the [boot.dev community](https://boot.dev/community) is your best best when you are truly stuck.

-## What is the best way to use Boots?
+## When should I contact Boots?

+The best way to use Boots is as a supportive mentor.
+If you're completely stuck, or don't understand what a snippet of code does, we recommend using Boots *before* just peeking at the solution.
+Boots will be able to *teach* you a bit about what the code does, rather than just show you the answer.

-The best way to use Boots is as a supportive tool in your learning journey.
-While Boots can dissect and explain any code snippet, he won't always be able to understand the full context or outcome of your problem just from a small snippet.
+That said, while Boots can dissect and explain any code snippet, he won't *always* be able to understand the full context or outcome of your problem just from a small snippet.
 Therefore, it's essential to use him for clarifying doubts, but not rely on him to provide a comprehensive review of your entire assignment.

-Also, remember that coding rules are dynamic and context-dependent.
-While Boots' guidance can be tremendously helpful, you need to apply his advice on a case-by-case basis, using your judgment and understanding of the overall assignment.

-## How to contact Boots
+## How do I contact Boots?

 To make use of Boots' wizardly knowledge, follow these simple steps:

-1. Highlight the snippet in the code editor of code you want Boots to explain.
+1. Highlight a snippet of your code in the editor that you want Boots to explain
-2. Press the 'Explain' button located at the bottom of the assignment markdown.
+2. Press the 'Explain' button located at the bottom of the assignment markdown

 Boots will then review the selected code and provide an explanation of its inner workings to the best of his ability.

-Remember, Boots advice isn't *free* contacting him will reduce the amount of XP you will be awarded on that specific assignment by 25%, not as much as viewing the solution, but also an incentive to try your best to solve the challenge on your own first!
+Remember, Boots' advice is not free!
+Contacting him will reduce the amount of XP you will be awarded on that specific assignment by 25%, not as much as viewing the solution, but also an incentive to try your best to solve the challenge on your own first!